-Achieving product/market fit requires a better understanding of needs and wants of the customers.
+Achieving product/market fit requires a better understanding of the needs and wants of the customers.
 Even if you provide a great product or service, but no-one will buy it if they think they do not need it.
 To build a product that customers need and to convince them to buy your product, you need to understand your customer’s needs and wants.

-You can only provide best services to your customers when you will know what your customers want.
+You can only provide the best services to your customers when you will know what your customers want.
 To understand your customer well, try to put yourself in your customer’s shoes.
 Look beyond your business and understand the choices of your customers.
 Try to understand what will you like about the product and what will you don’t like about it.
 Learn how your customer responds to your product.
-Understand who your customers are, what they do, why they need your product and how conveniently they can get your product.
+Understand who your customers are, what they do, why they need your product, and how conveniently they can get your product.
 You need to understand the mindset of your customers.

 Target the Right Market